aws-samples/data-and-ml-governance-workshop/module-3/sagemaker-projects-portfolio/README.md

 ![Profile](diagrams/setup-ml-engineering-service-catalog-portfolios/setup-ml-engineering-service-catalog-portfolios-4.png)

-You can also get temporary programatic access by going into the Iam Identity Center sign in portal, looking for the account where you need AWS CLI access, click on the *Command line or programmatic access* link and follow the instructions.
+You can also get temporary programmatic access by going into the Iam Identity Center sign in portal, looking for the account where you need AWS CLI access, click on the *Command line or programmatic access* link and follow the instructions.

 ![IAM Identity Center](diagrams/setup-ml-engineering-service-catalog-portfolios/setup-ml-engineering-service-catalog-portfolios-iam-identity-center.png)